By Alison Potter

 1. Avoid overloading/tipping

-- Even if you’ve got a stable pushchair, loading the handlebars with bags of shopping is asking for trouble, as it can cause the whole thing to topple.
+Even if you’ve got a stable pushchair, loading the handlebars with bags of shopping is asking for trouble, as it can cause the whole thing to topple.

-- You should also inspect the wheels.
-Our survey of hundreds of pushchair owners in spring 2017 revealed that wheels are the most common pushchair feature to develop faults, and wobbly wheels can be an issue, particularly if you’re using a stroller.
+Our survey of 2,000 parents in spring 2017 revealed that for 42% of parents, the wheels are the most common pushchair feature to develop a fault.

-2. Check the seat recline
+3. Check the seat recline

-Not all pushchairs recline to the right angle, and therefore can't be used from birth.
-Our tests check the angle of the backrest, so you can tell whether your little one will be supported as they grow.
+Not all pushchairs recline to the right angle, and therefore aren't suitable to use from birth.
+Our tests check the angle of the back rest, so you can tell whether your little one will be supported as they grow.

-3. Check the weight limit
+4. Know the weight limit

-Pushchairs, travel systems and strollers will all have maximum weight limits for the seat and the shopping basket.
+Pushchairs, travel systems and strollers all have maximum weight limits for the seat and the shopping basket.
 Our advice is to make sure you know what these are before nipping out with your baby, extra baggage, or even another child, in the pushchair.

-4. Check your pushchair brakes
+5. Check your pushchair brakes

 Ensure your brakes are effective and easy to apply.
-We’ve found that a lot of pushchairs have brakes that are tricky to get to, or not clearly labelled, and all too easy to leave off by accident.
+We’ve found that some pushchairs have brakes that are tricky to get to, or not clearly labelled, and all too easy to leave off by accident.

-5. Be careful with folding and locking devices
+6. Be careful with folding and locking devices

 Keep children well away from a pushchair when you're folding it or making any adjustments.

-6. Use your pushchair harness
+7. Use your pushchair harness

 Most pushchairs will have a five-point harness built in, to help keep your little one safe and secure.

-7. Check the safety label
+8. Check the safety label

 All pushchairs in the UK should carry a safety label confirming compliance with BS EN 1888:2012.
 If you can't see this in an obvious place, be wary.

-8. Check pushchair recalls and safety notices
+9. Be aware of pushchair recalls and safety notices